 Direct selling products are generally more expensive than similar products sold in the market.
 Even though they insists their items are better value for money since the cost of advertising is saved, but the profit sharing between pyramid scheme and profit sharing basis requires the items to be expensive in order for the company to make money in the first place.
 Furthermore, a direct selling item may not go through stringent tests and may not be critically monitored as an item sold on the market place.

-A dishwasher may cost up to RM20 or more if you buy from a direct selling company but will only cost RM5 from Carrefour.
+A dishwasher may cost up to RM20 or more if you buy from a direct selling company but will only cost RM5 from a hypermarket.
 In such trying economic times, most people will start to opt for generic brands to save costs.
 So, you would likely find it to be very challenging to have people take up your products.
 In some direct selling companies, the only people buying their products are probably their members who hope that one day, they could sell the product.

 For instance, Elken is well known for the Spirullina- initally we bought from a relative who is an Elken agent but since the Spirullina is so expensive, we have since sought cheaper alternatives from pharmacies.
 Friends who visit Australia also helped us to buy back- the dosage per pill is higher than those of Elken.